huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-out-of-state-owner-help.md

 - Document the house and contents for the family and attorney.
 - Coordinate cleanout, donation, and basic repairs with local vendors.
-- Bring the home to market with a plan that matches the familyâ€™s goals and the propertyâ€™s condition.
+- Bring the home to market with a plan that matches the family's goals and the property's condition.
 - Keep everyone updated without asking them to manage every call, email, or invoice.

 The result is a clean, secure property, a clear sale path, and fewer last-minute surprises for people who are already carrying a lot.